rdlauer/articles/blues/network-connectivity/network.md

 Let's face it.
 When it comes to connectivity, we IoT developers are spoiled by a virtual cornucopia of networking options.
 Granted, "spoiled" is a positive spin on the situation, as others may also classify it as "overwhelming".
 From modern cellular protocols like NB-IoT and LTE-M, to other LPWAN options like LoRa, to Wi-Fi and Ethernet and the venerable BLE, options are as plentiful as they are confusing.

 What was once an obvious choice may now be more nuanced.
 For example, in an office setting, Wi-Fi is often the default choice due to its low cost and broad availability.
 But what happens when power is lost?
 If your IoT solution is key to a critical system like HVAC, fire suppression, or security, you may need a connectivity option separate from the building's infrastructure.
+In addition, outdoor and mobile applications may obviate the ability to use more common connectivity methods like Wi-Fi or Ethernet.

 Since every IoT application has its own unique requirements, let's step through common connectivity options at a high level, outline pros and cons, and see which option (or combination thereof) is right for you.